forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 ![test](./cdl-license.jpg)

 ###You are not yet hired and just getting started

 I would probably not.
 Unless you had easy access to get it and it really wasn't a big deal for you.
 I say that because you need to be focused on finding a good apprenticeship or going through school.
 A CDL is not important enough to distract yourself with.
 You need to stay the course and get hired.

+##Two classes of CDL

+**There are different types of CDL.** An 'A' and a 'B'.

+With a class 'A' the driver can operate any vehicle having a trailer with two or more axles.
+The class also includes any combination of vehicles with a gross vehicle weight rating greater than 26,000 pounds, provided that the gross vehicle weight rating of the towed vehicle is in excess of 10,000 pounds.

+With a Class 'B' the driver can operate any heavy "straight" (attached - not a trailer) vehicle with a gross vehicle weight rating greater than 26,000 pounds, as well as any vehicle towing another vehicle not in excess of 10,000 pounds.

 ###Ok, you are gonna get your CDL.
 Here is how to it in 4 steps.

 The requirements to get a CDL are moderately different from each state, but these 4 steps are a guideline on what to expect.
 For more on the specific steps, go to your states specific dmv webpage.

 **1. Check out the CDL requirements**